ArctosDB/documentation-wiki/_documentation/taxonomy.markdown

 ## Taxon Classification Sources

 There are several [local sources](http://arctos.database.museum/info/ctDocumentation.cfm?table=CTTAXONOMY_SOURCE) of taxonomic data that can be used by a collection for specimen identification.
 Each collection selects any number of sources and specifies an order of preference; the classification(s) from the first encountered source with relevant data are used in their records for specimen identification.
-Taxon names and classifications of "Local" sources are added, deleted and modified with Arctos.
+Taxon names and classifications of "Local" sources are added, deleted and modified via Arctos.
 A [controlled vocabulary](http://arctos.database.museum/info/ctDocumentation.cfm?table=CTTAXON_TERM) is required for local data.

 Collections may elect to use an independent taxonomic database that suits their specimens.
 They remain responsible to curate the taxa.